 - Easy to Use: The simple toggle switch couldn’t be easier to use.
 Off, on carpet, on hardwoods, and release the dust cup — you’re done!
 The simple graphics make operating this vacuum very easy.
 In addition, the 20’ cord proved to be plenty long enough for all of our tests.

-- Budget-Friendly: While I don’t think the Eureka EasyClean replaces the need for a larger, stronger primary vacuum, at only $47 it’s hard to beat the value in this for a secondary, more convenient, small vacuum.
+- Budget-Friendly: While I don’t think the Eureka EasyClean replaces the need for a larger, stronger primary vacuum, it’s hard to beat the value in this for a secondary, more convenient, small vacuum.

 For more information on the Eureka EasyClean, visit Amazon.com.